Unit 6: Compose Original Art

 How do I purchase and study this Unit?

-- This unit can be purchased as part of the Complete Drawing Certificate Course and studied with full Instructor support via email correspondence.
+- This unit can be purchased as part of the Complete Drawing Certificate Course and studied with full Instructor support via email correspondence and recorded video screencast.

 - For more details see the Course Overview.

-- Unit course books are also available without instructor support as a self-teach package.
+- Unit course books and HD videos are also available without instructor support as a self-teach package.